-Those with no symptoms will be asked to self-quarantine for 14 days from the last date of potential exposure.
+Those with no symptoms will be asked to self-quarantine for 10 days from the last date of potential exposure and continue monitoring symptoms day 11-14.
 Those with symptoms should immediately self-isolate for 10 days after symptom onset and contact a health care provider for potential testing.
-Negative test results for close contacts do not change the length of quarantine, it is still 14 days.
+Negative test results for close contacts do not change the length of quarantine, it is still 10 days with continued monitoring for symptoms days 11-14.
+Note: Testing is not required, but close contacts desiring a test should wait until 6 days following exposure to a positive individual to ensure maximum accuracy.
 The district will not send communications regarding suspected cases due to HIPPA and FERPA concerns.

-CDC INDICATES THAT THE DATE OF LAST CLOSE CONTACT WITH A PERSON WHO HAS COVID-19 + 14 DAYS = END OF OUARANTINE
+LAST CLOSE CONTACT WITH A COVID-POSITIVE INDIVIDUAL + 10 DAYS = END OF QUARANTINE

-EXAMPLE 14 DAY QUARANTINE

-TUE WED THUR FRI SUN MON SAT Last close contact 5 with person who = 2 3 has COVID-19 9 10 11 12 16 19 13 14 15 17 18 quarantine work/school
+EXAMPLE 10 DAY QUARANTINE SUN MON TUE WED THUR FRI SAT Last close contact with 3 person who has COVID-19 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 30 Return to Last day of Continue to work/school date monitor for quarantine symptoms